 Regional Climate Services Directors

-NCDC’s six Regional Climate Services Directors (RCSDs) are NOAA’s primary points of contact for regional stakeholders regarding climate information needs.
+NCEI’s six Regional Climate Services Directors (RCSDs) are NOAA’s primary points of contact for regional stakeholders regarding climate information needs.
 The RCSDs build active partner networks with public and private constituents to support the development and delivery of a wide range of place-based climate information and services.

 - Regional Climate Services Directors (RCSDs)